-3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for (First Steps for 4 hed for 4's ps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies family members.
+3-Year-Old Rubrics 4-Year-Old Rubrics s Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplish (First Step hed for 3's os for 4's) Making Progress shed for 4's eps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies family members.
 Names family members.
-Shares informatio about own family members.
-Begins to s informatic his or her f cultural kr beliefs, val or custom common f traditions) n about family's lowledge, ues, and/ s (beyond holiday Frequently shares information about his or her family's cultural knowledge, beliefs, values, and/ or customs (beyond common holiday traditions).
+Shares info about own members.
+Shares information about his or her community (such as school, neighborhood, and/ or church). beliefs, va on about family's nowledge, lues, and/ as (beyond holiday Frequently shares information about his or her family's cultural knowledge, beliefs, values, and/ or customs (beyond common holiday traditions).
 Identifies family customs and traditions and explains their importance (beyond common holiday traditions).
 Begins to show interest in and appreciation for other people's customs, beliefs, and/or values.